onecommons/unfurl/docs/toscaref/spec-node-types.rst

 Keyname      Required Type       Description
 ============ ======== ========== ===================================
-derived_from no       string     A string referencing a parent type. interfaces   no       dictionary A dictionary of node interfaces. properties   no       dictionary A dictionary of node properties.
+derived_from no       string     A string referencing a parent type. metadata     no       dictionary A dictionary of node metadata. properties   no       dictionary A dictionary of node properties. attributes   no       dictionary A dictionary of node attributes. capabilities no       dictionary A dictionary of node capabilities. requirements no       dictionary A dictionary of node requirements. interfaces   no       dictionary A dictionary of node interfaces.
 ============ ======== ========== ===================================

 derived_from